gmvoit/just-the-docs/descriptions/FittingData.md

 A supermassive black hole may dominate the galaxy's gravitational potential at the smallest radii.
 Its contribution can be included in an **ExpCGM** model using the Newtonian formula
   $$v_{\rm BH}^2 (r) = \frac {G M_{\rm BH}} {r}$$
 where $M_{\rm BH}$ is the central black hole's mass.
-Adding a black hole to the potential model, so that
+Adding a black hole to the potential model so that
   $$v_{\rm c}^2 (r) = v_{\rm NFW}^2 (r) + v_{\rm H}^2 (r) + v_{\rm BH}^2 (r)$$
 then ensures that the model atmosphere's temperature does not formally go to zero at the center.